KJOrigin/PG-Bench/README.md

 ![Figure2](https://raw.githubusercontent.com/KJOrigin/PG-Bench/refs/heads/main/Pictures/figure2.png)

 ## 📖 Usage
-You can implement our model according to the following steps:
+You can implement our methods according to the following steps:

-1.Install the necessary packages.
+1. Install the necessary packages.
 Run the command:

 ﻿`pip install -r requirements.txt`

+2. Install Swift to deploy models and run our code using Python.

 ## 📬 Contact